yiisoft/di/README.md

 ## Contextual containers

-In a Yii application there are several levels at which we might want to have configuration for the DI container:
+In an application there are several levels at which we might want to have configuration for the DI container.
+For example, in Yii application these could be:

 - An extension providing default configuration
 - An application with configuration
 - A module inside the application that uses different configuration than the main application

-While in general you never want to inject DI containers into your objects, there are some exceptions.
-In this case Yii application modules are such an exception and need access to the container.
+While in general you never want to inject DI containers into your objects, there are some exceptions such as Yii application modules that need access to the container.

-To support this use case while still supporting custom configuration at the module level we have implemented a contextual containers.
+To support this use case while still supporting custom configuration at the module level we have implemented contextual containers.
 The main class is `CompositeContextContainer`; it is like `CompositeContainer` in the sense that it doesn't contain any definitions.
 The `attach()` function of the contextual container has an extra string parameter defining the context of the container.

 Using context we can create a simple scoping system:

 ```php
 $root = new CompositeContextContainer();
 $coreContainer = new Container([], [], $root);